amjcyber/EDRNoiseMaker/README.md

 # EDRNoiseMaker
 Detect WFP filters blocking EDR communications

 The aim of this tool is to detect potential silencers of an EDR (or the process you choose).
-Based on the attack against EDR developed by [EDRSilencer](https://github.com/netero1010/EDRSilencer) and [FireBlock](https://www.mdsec.co.uk/2023/09/nighthawk-0-2-6-three-wise-monkeys/), `EDRNoiseMaker` trys to detect them by checking a list of exeutables that have been *silenced* using the Windows Filtering Platform (WFP).
+Based on the attack against EDR developed by [EDRSilencer](https://github.com/netero1010/EDRSilencer) and [FireBlock](https://www.mdsec.co.uk/2023/09/nighthawk-0-2-6-three-wise-monkeys/), `EDRNoiseMaker` trys to detect them by checking a list of executables that have been *silenced* using the Windows Filtering Platform (WFP).

 ## WFP
 The Windows Filtering Platform (WFP) is a set of application programming interfaces (APIs) and system services provided by Microsoft in Windows operating systems.
 It is a comprehensive networking platform that allows developers to implement custom network security solutions, packet filtering, and network monitoring applications.